streamr-dev/streamr-client-java/README.md

 <a name="data-unions"></a>
 ## Data Unions
 This library provides functions for working with [Data Unions](https://github.com/streamr-dev/data-union-solidity).
 The Data Union is a system of efficient revenue splitting contracts that have components on the mainnet and a sidechain.
 Please see the Data Unions [README](https://github.com/streamr-dev/data-union-solidity) for more details.
+The mainnet contract is basically a conduit to the sidechain contract, which handles member addition and removal, does accounting, and stores tokens.

 To get a DataUnion client instance, call `client.dataUnionClient(mainnetPrivateKey, sideChainPrivateKey)`.
 The client can be used to deploy and connect to existing DataUnions. `mainnetPrivateKey` and `sideChainPrivateKey` are the keys that will be used to sign transactions in this sessions.